 - You must include your physical mailing address.

 If someone reports your email newsletter as SPAM, and enough people, in turn, do so, you will receive an automated warning message in addition to an abuse report being created and sent to your email program and ISP.

 Stay out of the SPAM pile.
 Be clear and transparent.

 You might have received emails from a company or bloggers asking you to whitelist your email address so their valuable messages do not end up filtered.
-If you are using GMAIL , you might notice a lot of email goes to the “promotions” or junk folder.
+If you are using GMAIL, you might notice that many emails go to the “promotions” or junk folder.
 You want your emails to be whitelisted so they show up in the user’s main tab.

 Over at the AWeber Email Service blog, they talk about an easy way to get acquainted with new subscribers and help to get your email address whitelisted.
 They say:

 Make your first follow-up message the welcome message that includes any links or attachments or information you promised them for signing up.
-Then follow-up the same day asking the person to let you know if they received the download/information/gift and what they thought about it.
-This is not only great customer service, but people will reply to let you know, and that whitelists you.
+Then follow up the same day asking the person to let you know if they received the download/information/gift and what they thought about it.
+This is not only great customer service, but people will reply to let you know, and that action will whitelist you.

 But even better, the next day send another follow-up message and ask a simple question guaranteed to get a great response: What is your biggest problem with ______?

 Just fill in the blank with the topic of your business product or service.
 People love to share their problems, especially with an expert and someone who might be able to help them out.

 Each email service has its own tips and recommendations for getting whitelisted, so perform due diligence with your newsletter provider.